 Today, our experts are sharing why bites get so itchy, and how you can relieve the irritation.

 When a mosquito starts to suck on humans, the body sees the mosquito’s saliva as a foreign substance.
-Our bodies naturally sees this as an attack, and triggers the immune system to respond.
+Our bodies naturally see this as an attack and trigger the immune system to respond.

 Local immune responses known as histamines create the red swelling around the bite.
 This response increases blood flow and white blood cells in the affected area.
 This causes inflammation and swelling.
 Nerves around the bite will then react to the histamine, and cause itching.